When Gas Permeable Lenses Fail, Scleral Lenses Can Help

 When it comes to contact lenses, most people are familiar with soft lenses to help give them a clear vision for nearsightedness (myopia), farsightedness (hyperopia), or astigmatism.
 In some cases, Gas Permeable (GP) or Rigid Gas Permeable (RGP) lenses are recommended.
 In other cases, they’re less efficient for long-lasting wear.

 When this happens, scleral lenses can be a better option.
-At , we help patients from the Lee's Summit, Missouri area enjoy exceptional vision with scleral lenses.
+At The Scleral Lens and Keratoconus Center, we help patients throughout Missouri.

 Knowing the advantages and disadvantages is important and can make a big difference in comfortable – and superior – vision.